Interview with MIEEP students

 Andreas: Of course!
 It was actually recommended to me by a friend of mine.
 He said you should really look this place up, the professors are amazing, the place is amazing, it’s related to your studies.
 He said only good things.
 So, Frankfurt was the first place I applied to and it was basically the only place I really wanted an answer from.
 I am happy to be here.

-Christina: So far I am happy to have chosen to come here.
+Christina: I am happy to have chosen to come here.
 I just had a look at the courses for the next semester and got excited about all the courses that focus on current topics.

 Pooya: Take seminars if you are really interested to learn more.
 I preferred the seminars over the lectures.
-Maybe take econometrics classes and related stuff because you can start to understand and learn how to analyze data.
+Maybe take econometrics classes and related courses because you can start to understand and learn how to analyze data.

 Nicole: You should pep up your math skills, especially for macro.
 And you should join learning groups.